TheBellman/sandbox/springboot/README.md

   - you are executing with Java 12.0.2 or later.

 ## Building and Testing
-To build the executable JAR:
+To build and test the executable JAR:

 ```
 $ git clone git@github.com:TheBellman/sandbox.git